MaayanLab/clustergrammer-docs/docs/clustergrammer_py.rst

   # cluster using default parameters
   net.cluster()

-  # save visualization JSON to file for use by front-end
+  # save visualization JSON to file for use by front end
   net.write_json_to_file('viz', 'mult_view.json')

-Note that filtering done on the ``Network`` object before clustering is permanent, unlike the filtering done within ``cluster`` which can be toggled on and off in the front-end visualization.
+Note that filtering done on the ``Network`` object before clustering is permanent, unlike the filtering done within ``cluster`` which can be toggled on and off in the front end visualization.
 The ``keep_orig`` parameter in the ``normalize`` function allows us to show un-normalized data a user mouses over a matrix-cell in the visualization.
 See the :ref:`clustergrammer_py_api` documentation below for more information.

 .. _clustergrammer_py_api:

 Clustergrammer-PY API
 =====================
-Clustergrammer-PY generates a Network object (see `Network class definition`_), which is used to load a matrix (e.g. from a Pandas `DataFrame`_), optionally normalize or filter the matrix, cluster the matrix, and finally generate the visualization JSON for the front-end Clustergrammer.js.
+Clustergrammer-PY generates a Network object (see `Network class definition`_), which is used to load a matrix (e.g. from a Pandas `DataFrame`_), optionally normalize or filter the matrix, cluster the matrix, and finally generate the visualization JSON for the front end Clustergrammer.js.

 When a matrix is loaded into an instance of ``Network`` (e.g. ``net.load_file('your_file.txt')``) it is stored in the data, ``dat``, attribute.
 Normalization and filtering will permanently modify the ``dat`` representation of the matrix.
 When the matrix is clustered (by calling ``cluster``) this produces the :ref:`visualization_json`, which is stored in the ``viz`` attribute.
 This JSON can then be exported as a string using ``net.export_net_json('viz')`` or saved to a file using ``net.write_json_to_file('viz', filename)``.